 As a specialist centre, we can provide targeted onsite training for a range of health professionals and allied health workers.
 We can work with you to design training for the specific needs of your organisation.

-Click here to subscribe to our health professional Tuia, Education Today e-newsletter and education opportunities.
+Click here to subscribe to our health professional e-newsletter Tuia, Education Today for updates and education opportunities.

 On reflecting on the course, I realised everyone who had shared their story had deep love and functioning relationship with the person they were caring for or had lost.
 Particularly with dementia this is not often what I am seeing in my work.
 Participant: Masterclass on Loss & Grief